Ugramm: Plot

 1994: Shivarudra Lingaiah, a ruthless gangster running a crime syndicate in Bangalore, agrees to take up a big smuggling deal and approaches Prabhakar, the owner of a shipping company, to smuggle the goods through his ships, but Prabhakar rejects the offer.
 Enraged by the rejection, Shivarudra Lingaiah kills Prabhakar's wife and threatens to kill his infant daughter Nithya.
 As a result, Prabhakar accepts Shivarudra Lingaiah's offer.

 While working with Shivarudra Lingaiah, Prabhakar stops a ship coming from Dubai, which contains smuggled goods belonging to Shivarudra Lingaiah.
 Prabhakar loads 90% of the smuggled goods onto another ship and sells it to a third party.
 Afterwards, Prabhakar escapes to Australia, along with Nithya, to start a new life.
 Shivarudra Lingaiah gets arrested based on a tip-off by Prabhakar.
 However, Shivarudra Lingaiah continues his activities from the prison through his son Dheeraj.

 2014: Shivarudra Lingaiah is now an MLA candidate, who along with Dheeraj, is waiting to exact vengeance from Prabhakar.
 A grown-up Nithya arrives in Bangalore to visit her late mother's grave in Talagavara.
 Nithya is kidnapped by Dheeraj's gang on the way, but she is rescued by Agastya, an automobile mechanic.
 Agastya takes her to his house for safeguarding as advised by Prabhakar's family-friend Vishwa.

 Meanwhile, a cat-and-mouse game ensues between Shivarudra Lingaiah and Agastya, where Agastya manages to save Nithya again.
 Nithya, who has fallen for Agastya, learns from Vishwa about his dark past in Mughor, a region ruled by a blood-thirsty syndicate.
 Agastya's old promise to his friend Bala had pushed Agastya to enter the crime syndicate.
 Within just a few years, Agastya managed to capture the entire region for Bala, against all odds.
 This earned him fearful respect and notoriety.
 However, Agastya's skirmish with Bala's younger brother Maara led to Maara's death.
 Agastya had exiled himself, respecting his mother's vow to live a life free of violence.

 Dheeraj kills Shivarudra Lingaiah, deeming him weak, and captures Nithya and relocates to Mughor, under orders from Mughor's crime syndicate to seek vengeance on Agastya.
 Agastya returns to Mughor, where he faces the entire Mughor criminal fraternity.
 Agastya kills Dheeraj and saves Nithya again.
 Though still holding a grudge against Agastya for Maara's death, Bala allows them to leave as a show of friendship towards Agastya.
 Agastya leaves Mughor and reciprocate the love towards Nithya.

 Production

 Filming

-Ugramm was the first film ever to be shot outside the Bharat Gold Mines Limited cyanide dumps at Kolar Gold Fields.
+Ugram was the first film ever to be shot outside the Bharat Gold Mines Limited cyanide dumps at Kolar Gold Fields.
 The other locations where the film was shot at include Kalaburagi, which was showcased as Mughor in the film, Bijapur District, Chintamani, Kolar, Mysore, Gargeshwari, Nandigrama, and Bangalore.
 Eight different cameras were used to suit different situations and locations.